Major Research Paper Option

 To request information or an appointment, send an email to CSgrad@wlu.ca

 - Dec.
-1-15: Students should arrange to meet informally with faculty throughout December.
-In consultation with the graduate co-ordinator, each student will approach faculty members about supervising his/her MRP.
+1-15: Students can arrange to meet informally with faculty throughout December.
 Informal contact can be made during this time period, so that students may begin discussing their proposals with a faculty member.

 - Jan.
 15: Outline of topic due.
 After preliminary research, students submit a brief (250 word) outline of their proposed topic to the graduate co-ordinator.
 The outline should briefly identify the primary issue(s) to be addressed along with the rationale for the project.
 Students may indicate their preferred supervisor and reader; however, the graduate committee is ultimately responsible for assigning these roles.